GSA/jobs_api/README.md

 The unemployment rate has hovered around 8 percent since early 2012.
 So, not surprisingly, many people are hitting the web to search for jobs.
 Federal, state, and local government agencies are hiring and have thousands of job openings across the country.

+## Current Version

+You are reading documentation for Jobs API v2.
+Documentation for v1 is available [here](https://github.com/GSA-OCSIT/jobs_api/tree/v1).

 ## Access the Data

 Use our [Jobs API](http://usasearch.howto.gov/developer/jobs.html) to tap into a list of current jobs openings with the government.
 Jobs are searchable by keyword, location, agency, schedule, or any combination of these.